Euro zone bond yields fall, ignoring U.S. Treasuries

 "European government bonds are not immune to the bearish U.S. steepening, but the surge in the 30-year Treasury-Bund spread to above 200 basis points underlines the relative strength," Commerzbank analysts said in a research note.

+The U.S. economy probably created the fewest jobs in seven months in December or even shed workers as the country buckled under COVID-19 infections.

-"In the afternoon, the harsh realities could catch up with the upbeat reflation sentiment in the U.S. when payrolls slip back to the lowest levels seen this spring," the Commerzbank analysts said.
+"In the afternoon, the harsh realities could catch up with the upbeat reflation sentiment in the U.S. when payrolls slip back to the lowest levels seen this spring," Commerzbank analysts added.

-But analysts expect the Democratic sweep and President-elect Joe Biden’s agenda to boost the U.S. economy.
+But analysts expect a Democratic sweep and President-elect Joe Biden’s agenda will boost the U.S. economy.

 "Although historically narrow margins in Congress will restrain some of the more sweeping elements of the Biden agenda, this development will have substantial implications for the economic outlook, particularly in the near term," a Deutsche Bank research note said.